Effective Date of Policy:

 - Write and file a detailed report and share it with the police.
 Law enforcement will take charge of the investigation.

 - Notify the designated contact person, if any, that the student is believed to be missing.
 For unemancipated students under the age of 18, the student’s parent/guardian will also be notified.

 Campus communications about missing students

-Notifications to the campus community will be coordinated by the Vice President for Strategic Initiatives or Dean of Students (or designee).
+Notifications to the campus community will be coordinated by the Senior Vice President for Strategic Initiatives or Assistant Vice President for Student Affairs & Dean of Students (or designee).
 Media communications will be coordinated by the Director of Institutional Communications.
-Information will not be released to the public unless authorized by the Vice President for Strategic Initiatives or Dean of Students or (designee).
+Information will not be released to the public unless authorized by the Senior Vice President for Strategic Initiatives or Assistant Vice President for Student Affairs & Dean of Students (or designee).
 All media requests will be directed to the Director of Institutional Communications.
-The DHRL will act as the liaison between the College and law enforcement, writing follow-up reports as needed and keeping college officials apprised of the ongoing investigation.
+The DHRL will act as the liaison between the University and law enforcement, writing follow-up reports as needed and keeping university officials apprised of the ongoing investigation.

 Purpose of Policy

-This policy’s virtual location is in the Residential Living Policies section (Section 4) of the Student Handbook – https://www.daemen.edu/student-life/student-affairs/student-handbook/section-4-residential-living-policies.
+This policy’s virtual location is in the General University Policies section (Section 5) of the Student Handbook – https://www.daemen.edu/student-life/student-affairs/student-handbook/section-5-general-university-policies.